Matszwe02/KlipperSlicer/README.md

 ## Installation

-If you want to have a slicer gui available in your mainsail interface, follow also steps marked as **[web]**

 - run `install.sh`
 - choose your slicer and if you want to have slicer accessible via mainsail
 - edit the newly created config file as per your needs